Manan-Shah-194/Kairo_Final/replit.md

 ```

 **Note**: This is a frontend-only application.
 There is no backend server or database integration.
 All data is managed client-side using React state and context.

+**Legacy Backend Code**: The `src/` directory contains legacy Express/MongoDB backend code that is not currently active or used.
+The project uses Drizzle ORM with PostgreSQL schema definitions in `shared/schema.ts` for potential future backend integration, but no database is currently provisioned or required for the frontend-only functionality.

 ## Configuration